 Why ‘To All the Boys I’ve Loved Before’ is a 90s romcom for a modern era

-Netflix has released a healthy dosing of tosh in the romcom department in recent times.
+Netflix has released quite a healthy dose of crud in the romcom department in recent times.
 First there was The Kissing Booth, an outdated take on the coming-of-age romance tale.
 Then there’s the trash heap that is Insatiable – a TV show mired in a world of controversy before the first episode had even aired.
 Turns out, people were right to be pissed – what it lacked in satire it made up for in vapidity.

-However, it looks like the streaming site has redeemed itself with Susan Johnson’s To All the Boys I’ve Loved Before.
-Released last Friday (August 17), the teen romcom based on the novel of the same name by author Jenny Han follows Lara Jean Covey (Lana Condor) – a high-schooler who lives in the suburbs with her widower father Dan (John Corbett) and two sisters Margot (Janel Parrish) and Kitty (Anna Cathcart).
+However, the streaming site redeemed itself somewhat with Susan Johnson’s To All the Boys I’ve Loved Before.
+The teen romcom based on the novel of the same name by author Jenny Han follows Lara Jean Covey (Lana Condor), a high-schooler who lives in the suburbs with her widower father Dan (John Corbett), and two sisters Margot (Janel Parrish) & Kitty (Anna Cathcart).

 Her interest in sappy romance novels overspills into real-life as she pines over the boy next door Josh (Israel Broussard), who ends up dating her sister Margot.
 However, even when Margot goes to college and breaks up with Josh, Lara knows she can’t go there (no matter how much she might want to).

 Just like she did with Josh, Lara expresses her love for her crushes in private ways (lawd forbid they ever actually found out) playing games, and over the years ends up writing five love letters for five different boys which she keeps hidden away in a box in her cupboard.
 But this is a romcom, after all, and so of course those letters mysteriously make their way to the intended readers.
 From there hilarity ensues, as Lara strikes up a deal with one of her crushes to stage a fake romance with both taking part for their own reasons.